Solidago sway and sing

-Still struggling, you came upon a dancing family of spruce trees, their branches clasped together in a ring.
+Still struggling, she came upon a dancing family of spruce trees, their branches clasped together in a ring.
 “Oh no, grandmother,” they laughed.
 “Our branches have too much sap on them.
 You would dirty your hands and ruin your skirt.”

 Goldenrod Grandmother, where are you now?

 Does your heart song still hum in the gilded corbiculae of honeybees who visit the bright and brilliant goldenrod that dances tall among the swaying grasses?

 Do you still gather the greenest herbs in the sunniest meadows?

 Do you still search for the deepest roots near the clearest running streams?

 We remember you.

 This piece is dedicated to my friend Amber Westfall who originally told me this beautiful story based on a folktale.
 Visit her Wild Garden here: http://www.thewildgarden.ca/